This post walks you through the exact steps to legally set up your WooCommerce store in Europe, with practical examples and clear instructions. ✅

 📍 Conclusion

 Selling with WooCommerce in Europe is entirely possible, even for solo entrepreneurs.
 The key is to comply with VAT rules and configure WooCommerce correctly from the start.
+With proper invoicing and compliance with consumer and GDPR rules, your store will be both profitable and legally safe.

 Leave A Comment